 - Controlled and uncontrolled components

-Lists are an important part of any website, and building a list in React is a great way to familiarize yourself with the fundamentals of coding in React.
-As you start to learn about React, you should spend time learning about how you can render lists of data on a web page, and use components to make your lists more efficient.
+Lists are an important part of any website.
+Building a list in React is a great way to familiarize yourself with the fundamentals of coding in React.
+As you start to learn about React, you should spend time learning about how you can render lists of data on a web page.

 Managing States and Props

-state refers to how each object on a web page appears.
-Every component in a React app can have its own state, which is part of an object called
+The state refers to how each object on a web page appears.
+Every component in a React app can have its own state, which is part of an object called this.

 Props, on the other hand, are used to share code between components.
 To work with React, you need to have a good understanding of both states and props.
 Here are the main topics you should learn about:

 - this keyword